syncfusion-content/uwp-docs/uwp/Pivot-Gauge/Common/Theming.md

 * VisualStudio2013
 * VisualStudio2015

-By using the `GaugeVisualStyle` property in the SfPivotGauge, you can set the visual style of the control.
+By using the [GaugeVisualStyle](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.PivotGauge.SfPivotGauge.html#Syncfusion_UI_Xaml_PivotGauge_SfPivotGauge_GaugeVisualStyle) property in the SfPivotGauge, you can set the visual style of the control.
 By default, the `Metro` theme is applied.
-The following code snippet shows how to change the visual style for the SfPivotChart.
+The following code snippet shows how to change the visual style for the SfPivotGauge.

 {% tabs %}